Yuzhno-Kurilsk: History

-Kunashir came back under the Russian rule on September 1, 1945, as a result of the Kuril landing operation.
+Kunashir came under Soviet control on September 1, 1945, as a result of the Kuril landing operation.
 A Platoon of the Machine Gun Battalion of the 113th Infantry Brigade of the 87th Infantry Corps of the 2nd Far Eastern Front landed near Furukamappu.
 On the shore there was a Japanese battalion commander waiting for them with a white flag in hands.
 The Japanese garrison surrendered without a fight.
 On February 2, 1946, the island was included in the Yuzhno-Sakhalinsk (Sakhalin) Oblast of the USSR, and the village of Yuzhno-Kurilsk was founded.
 The first Yuzhno-Kurilsk City Council and all the services of civil authority were formed from members of the 113th Infantry Brigade.
 Captain Babukhadiya, an artillery division battery commander, became the first chairman of the regional executive committee.

 After World War II, active construction was launched using Soviet military forces.
 Japanese prisoners of war who were kept on Kunashir in a separate camp were also used for the construction.
 Japanese prisoners of war were given the same rations as Soviet soldiers.
 The Japanese wore their uniform with their own insignia, were divided into platoons and companies with their commanders in the lead.
 They moved around in formation, abided by strict discipline and order according to the statutes of the Japanese army (if it posed no harm to the Soviet side).

 According to the decision of the Soviet Government, in the summer of 1947 all the Japanese people were repatriated from the Kuril Islands to Hokkaido, Japan.
 By that time Kunashir was settled by many immigrants and seasonal workers from various regions of the Soviet Union.
 Fisheries based on Kunashir and Shikotan began to increase their production output and revenues.

 After the 1953 tsunami, many Yuzhno-Kurilsk public facilities had to be rebuilt 30 m above the previous level.
 After the 1994 earthquake in the open sea to the east of the island of Hokkaido, the buildings sustained extensive damage and were rebuilt at a new location.

 After a period of uncertainty and decline in the 1990s, largely caused by the fears that the island was going to be ceded to Japan, Yuzhno-Kurilsk gradually began to revive.
 A Federal Program for the Development of the Kuril Islands involves a significant investment to build a new airport, roads and other facilities on the island.